ladybug-tools/ladybug-web/analemma-3d/readme.md

 * Scroll to line 39 and comment out - add '//' - the default location of Sydney
 * Uncomment - remove the '//' - on Paris or Chile.
 * Save and reload
+* Press Control-U/Command-Option-U to view the source code
+* Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors

 ## Issues

 * Open Street Maps - and other maps - not showing because of HTTPS issues

 ## Things To Do / Road Map / Wish List